andlg/Package_R_Caract-risation_Classes_Clustering/README.md

 - charclust : a repository with files used to build the package
 - charclust_0.0.0.9000.tar.gz : the archive of the package
--                             : a tutorial about the use of the package
+- tutorial_charclust: PDF version of the tutorial below

 # TUTORIAL CHARCLUST PACKAGE